Ahrithikmaurya/Login-Signup-Page/README.md

 # Login-page
-implementation of a sample login form using JavaScript, jQuery, HTML, and CSS.
+login form using JavaScript, HTML, and CSS.